 Spend the afternoon in the remote village of Ccaccaccollo.
 A small and scenic town lost in the Peruvian Andes.
 Catch a glimpse of the authentic culture of the valley's Quechua communities.
-You'll be able to interact with the villagers, witness their day-to-day life.
+You'll be able to interact with the villagers, witness their day to day life.
 The women have a rich tradition of weaving which they still practice by hand today.
-The textiles they produce bear the same images as those of their ancestors; condors, cougars and Huallata birds.
+The textiles they produce bear the same images as those of their ancestors; condors, cougars and Huallata birds, and can be purchased here.
 This day is at altitude.

-Ccaccaccollo - This is a community of 50 families.
-The principal activity of the men is farming or working as porters on the Inca Trail during the drier seasons.
+Ccaccaccollo - This is a community of 50 families with the principal activity of the men is farming, and in the dry season they work as porters on the Inca Trail.
 The women preserve their unique and ancient tradition of weaving fabric of the highest quality, which they sell to travellers visiting their community.